h4ck3rm1k3/db-docs/index.md

 err = res.All(&people)
 ```

-`upper.io/db` is not at full-featured ORM: it does not impose any restrictions
+`upper.io/db` is *not* at full-featured ORM: it does not impose any
-on how structures should be written nor provides table creation, migrations,
+restrictions or conventions on how structures should be written nor provides
-index management or any additional magic; it just abstracts the most common
+automatic table creation, migrations, index management or any additional magic;
-operations so you can focus on the complex stuff rather on how the data is
+it just abstracts the most common operations so you're free to focus on the
-stored and retrieved.
-Whenever you need to do some complicated database query
+complex stuff rather on how the data is stored and retrieved.
+Whenever you need
-**you'll have to do it by hand**, so having a good understanding of the
+to do some complicated database query **you'll have to do it by hand**, so
-database you're working on is essential.
+having a good understanding of the database you're working on is essential.

 This is the documentation site of `upper.io/db`, you may also find useful
 information in the [source code repository][7] at [github][7].